 - Type a Label.
 This is how the variable name will appear in your results

-- Click Save Variable
+- Click the green Save Changes button

-- If you want to add more custom variables, repeat this process.
+- If you want to add more custom variables, repeat this process

 Certain names for variables are reserved and cannot be used as custom variable names.
 For security reasons, we would prefer not to publish these.
 If you choose one when creating a custom variable, you will see an error message prompting you to choose a different name.